 Kenneth Chisholm (email@example.com)

-Ralph Fiennes both directed and stars in the film (playing Charles Dickens).
+Ralph Fiennes directed and starred in this movie.
 See more »

 Mr. George Wharton Robinson: